Ensembl/ensembl-dauphin-style-compiler/earp/doc/spec.md

 // [false,false,true]
 ```

-The `range(offset%,length%) -> ??` builtin returns a boolean where from offset to offset+length, the boolean is true.
+The `range(offset,length)` builtin returns a boolean array, where from offset to offset+length, the boolean is true.

 ```
 print(range(4,2));